mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.Linq.Search.SortBuilder`1
-Builder class for sorting IQueryable instances based on a provided sort query.The type of the model being sorted.
+Builder class for sorting IQueryable instances based on a provided sort query.
+The type of the model being sorted.

 ### Methods

 #### Constructor
 Builder class for sorting IQueryable instances based on a provided sort query.

 ##### Parameters
 * *logger:* The logger used for logging sorting-related messages.
 If not provided, a default console logger will be used.